TERMS AND CONDITIONS OF BUSINESS REGULATION AND ACCOUNT OPENING.. 2

 Non-Discretionary investment participants will still be required to complete the appropriateness assessment or a Know Your Customer document under FCA rules.
 You should understand that the value of investments and the income arising from them, can go down as well as up, and it is impossible to predict future performance with any certainty.
 Transactions carried out on your behalf will be subject to the accuracy of information you have provided in the Suitability or Appropriateness Form, which is intended to information Marshall Sterling about your investment objectives and the degree of risk that you are prepared to accept in order to be able to make suitable investment decisions on your behalf in compliance with FCA Rules.
 Should your investment objectives or the level of risk which is acceptable to you change, you should immediately notify us in writing and confirm receipt in writing.
 All trading decisions will be made in good faith in reliance upon the information supplied by you.
 Account statements will be provided/made available to you on a daily/weekly or monthly basis and/or upon request by you.
 Frequency Instructions/ request may be made directly to Marshall Sterling Investment Management in writing.
 From time to time, investment views/opinions generally may be made to you by way of letter, e-mail, newsletter or telephone calls.
 These views should not be taken as advice or solicitation to buy/sell or engage in a transaction and should be taken as information for discussion purposes only.

 Your money will be held with a designated Clearing Broker, or with an associated Institutional Counter Party (with the requisite Regulatory Permissions) together with any investments which it agrees to hold as custodian.
 All Trading Account payments and/or settlements will be carried out through your Clearing Broker Account.
-Marshall Sterling Investment Management does not hold Client Money.
+Marshall Sterling Investment Management may arrange custodian services but not hold Client Money.

 JOINT ACCOUNT HOLDERS